#HealthCareEquality for Tennesseans with Disabilities

 While many strides have been made over the years to break down barriers to health care for individuals with disabilities, there is much more work to be done.
 This year, DRT is sharing the basics of health care equality under the ADA and other applicable federal anti-discrimination laws.
 Over the next four months we will be sharing real-life stories of how Tennesseans with disabilities have been impacted by or overcame a barrier to health care equality.
 Join us by signing up for our newsletter, following along on Facebook or following along on Twitter.

-Read more our what #HealthCareEquality look like for Tennesseans with disabilities in our expanded booklet.
+Read more about what #HealthCareEquality looks like for Tennesseans with disabilities in our expanded booklet.

 Ending the Disconnect for the Deaf Community: How Amendments to the Federal Regulations Can Realign the ADA with its Purpose, 29 Cardozo Arts & Ent.
 L.J.
 425, 226 (2011).